patrycjagawecki/Portfolio/README.md

 ## Introduction

-Hi, I’m Patrycja, and I have a Bachelor of Business Administration in Data Analytics at Baruch College.
+Hi, I’m Patrycja, and I am currently a Data Analyst in Internal Audit.
+I have a Bachelor of Business Administration in Data Analytics from Baruch College.
 With a strong interest in technology and data, I am excited to leverage my skills in dynamic fields.
-I am proficient in Python, SQL, Tableau, PowerBI, and more.
+I am proficient in Python, SQL, Tableau, Power BI, and more.
 Through various projects, coursework, and practical experiences, I use data to drive solutions and create meaningful impacts.

 ## Data Analytics Experience